-No wells have been drilled specifically for this permit, however logs, water data, and core records and analyses were obtained from an onsite well, from other wells associated with the facility and from regional offset wells to use as analogues in lieu of site-specific data at this initial stage.
-The subsurface data is supported by peer reviewed studies in the literature and is used to make an evaluation of the expected properties of the native formation fluid.
-Because Union County has been drilled for hydrocarbons since 1937 and has been researched extensively over the last decade, it is well represented in the literature, in academic theses, and in industry studies.
+Data was searched and exported for wells within Union County as analogues in lieu of site-specific data at this initial stage.
+The subsurface data is supported by peer reviewed studies in the literature and log data and is used to make an evaluation of the expected properties of the native formation fluid.
+Because Union County has been drilled for hydrocarbons since 1937 and has been researched extensively over the last decade, there is data represented in the literature, in academic theses, and in industry studies.
+However, much of this information is for the Smackover formation below the targeted Injection Zones.
 The sample data used in this permit application was obtained from multiple sources, including the USGS, which provided fluid sample records.
-The core measurements and core data that are used as analogues in this permit application, to help make evaluations for the expected properties of the solid-phase geochemistry, came from both the literature and from facility records.
+The core measurements and core data that are used as analogues in this permit application, assist in evaluating the data for the expected properties of the solid-phase geochemistry, came from both the literature and from facility records.

-Because the sampling and testing of the wells, core, and brine used to characterize the geochemistry for Project Blue were not done as a part of a group research program and came from multiple sources, there are some limitations and uncertainties regarding the quality of the pre-existing data.
+Because the sampling and testing of the wells, core, and brine used to characterize the geochemistry for Project Blue came from multiple sources, there are some limitations and uncertainties regarding the quality of the pre-existing data.
 Sampling occurred at different times over a period of several decades and was performed by different companies.
-Sometimes different parameters were tested.
 Testing procedures were not all well documented and may not have been exactly the same for each of the tests.
-However, quality assurance was performed on the pre-existing data.

-Formation fluid samples will be collected from the Project Blue Injection Wells from the targeted Injection Zones as presented in the "Pre-Operational Testing and Logging Plan" submitted in Module D.
+Formation fluid samples will be collected from the Project Blue Injection Wells from the targeted Injection Zones as presented in the "Pre-Operational Testing Plan" submitted in Module D.